cmb-chula/comp-biol-3000788/README.md

 # Welcome to comp-biol-3000788
-This is a repository for learning materials for the **3000788: Introduction to Computational Molecular Biology** course taught by our group at the Faculty of Medicine, Chulalongkorn University in Bangkok, Thailand.
+This is the repository for the learning materials from the **3000788: Introduction to Computational Molecular Biology** course taught by our group at the Faculty of Medicine, Chulalongkorn University in Bangkok, Thailand.

-Current materials are from Fall 2023 (ongoing).
+Current contents are from Fall 2023 (ongoing).
 The slides and problem sets are all in English.

 Recorded lecture videos are hosted on Echo360.